barryclark/jekyll-now/_posts/2016-08-06-NodeJS-Startup-And-Gulp-Config.md

 });
 ```

 And the callback function is pretty much the same with the exception of
-starting/restarting the server so that server side changes can be in effect.
+starting/restarting the server with the **.start()** method, so that server
+side changes can be in effect.

 # Starting the application
 To start the app we navigate in a command line to the root (where the gulpfile